MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-irqresource.md

 ---
-Description: 'The Win32\_IRQResource &\#160;WMI class represents an interrupt request line (IRQ) number on a computer system running Windows.'
+Description: The Win32\_IRQResource &\#160;WMI class represents an interrupt request line (IRQ) number on a computer system running Windows.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'bae0c28e-2b66-40ac-9679-b2dfe9269306'
+ms.assetid: bae0c28e-2b66-40ac-9679-b2dfe9269306
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_IRQResource class'
+title: Win32\_IRQResource class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_IRQResource class

 The **Win32\_IRQResource**  [WMI class](https://msdn.microsoft.com/library/aa393244) represents an interrupt request line (IRQ) number on a computer system running Windows.
 An interrupt request is a signal sent to the CPU by a device or program for time critical events.
 IRQ can be hardware-based or software-based.

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.
 Properties are listed in alphabetic order, not MOF order.